MateuszBala/HackNation2025_KoderzyZKaraibow_OdnalezioneZguby/items-list/README.md

 ## Stack
  - Next (16.0.7)
  - lucide-react (0.556.0)
- - tailwind-merge (3.4.0)
+ - tailwindcss (4.1.17)

 ## Setup
 You need to have installed Node.js for this app to work.
 Get more info here: https://nodejs.org/en/download

 Also, you need to setup .env file with NEXT_PUBLIC_API_URL, like NEXT_PUBLIC_API_URL=http://localhost:8000/.
-It will allow the app to get announcements
+It will allow the app to get announcements.

 In order to run app, you need to run `npm install` to install required dependencies.

 After that, you can run the app via `npm run dev` if you want to host it on port 3000, or `npm run dev -- -p x` if you want to host it on other port, where "x" is port you choose.

+You can also deploy your app by running `npm run build`, and then `npm run start`.

 ## Docs
 Pages: